apfel-das/C-stuff/README.md

     - Type Casting
     - Memory Management in C

-    Written for academic purpose (Technincal university of Crete, MHL Lab)
+    Most (but not all ) were written for academic purposes  (Technincal university of Crete, MHL Lab)

     Scripts explained above: